SylveonDeko/Mewdeko/docs/guides/osx-guide.md

 - To move the bot to the background, press **Control+B**, release the keys then hit **D**.
 That will detach the session, allowing you to finally close the terminal window and not worry about having your bot shut down in the process.

-**Updating Nadeko with tmux**
+**Updating Mewdeko with tmux**

-- If you're running Nadeko with auto-update, just type `.die` in your Discord server.
+- If you're running Mewdeko with auto-update, just type `.die` in your Discord server.
 That's it!
-- If you're running Nadeko with **no** auto-update:
+- If you're running Mewdeko with **no** auto-update:
     - Kill your previous session.
         - Check the session name with `tmux ls`
-        - Kill with `tmux kill-session -t nadeko` (don't forget to replace "nadeko" with whatever you named your bot's session).
+        - Kill with `tmux kill-session -t Mewdeko` (don't forget to replace "Mewdeko" with whatever you named your bot's session).
-    - Create a new session: `tmux new -s nadeko`
+    - Create a new session: `tmux new -s Mewdeko`
-    - Run this command: `cd ~ && wget -N https://github.com/Kwoth/NadekoBot-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`
+    - Run this command: `cd ~ && wget -N https://github.com/Kwoth/Mewdeko-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`
-    - Choose Option `1` to download the most up to date version of Nadeko.
+    - Choose Option `1` to download the most up to date version of Mewdeko.
     - Once it's done, choose Option `2` or `3` and detach the session by pressing **Control+B**, release then **D**.

 **Additional Information**

 - If you want to **see the active sessions**, run `tmux ls`.
 That will give you the list of the currently running sessions.
-- If you want to **switch to/see a specific session**, type `tmux a -t nadeko` (*nadeko* is the name of the session we created before so, replace it with the session name you have created).
+- If you want to **switch to/see a specific session**, type `tmux a -t Mewdeko` (*Mewdeko* is the name of the session we created before so, replace it with the session name you have created).
     - If you want to go through the log, press **Control+B**, release the keys then hit **Page Up** or **Page Down** to navigate.
     - Don't forget to always detach from the session by pressing **Control+B** then **D** once you're done.
-- If you want **create** a new session, run `tmux new -s nadeko`.
-If you want to **kill it**, run `tmux kill-session -t nadeko`
+- If you want **create** a new session, run `tmux new -s Mewdeko`.
+If you want to **kill it**, run `tmux kill-session -t Mewdeko`

 #### Doing a clean reinstall

-- Make a backup of your credentials (`~/NadekoBot/src/NadekoBot/credentials.json`)
+- Make a backup of your credentials (`~/Mewdeko/src/Mewdeko/credentials.json`)
-- Make a backup of the database (`~/NadekoBot/src/NadekoBot/bin/Release/netcoreapp2.0/data/NadekoBot.db`)
+- Make a backup of the database (`~/Mewdeko/src/Mewdeko/bin/Release/netcoreapp2.0/data/Mewdeko.db`)
-- Make a backup of the images (`~/NadekoBot/src/NadekoBot/data/images.json`)
+- Make a backup of the images (`~/Mewdeko/src/Mewdeko/data/images.json`)
-- Delete the NadekoBot folder
+- Delete the Mewdeko folder
 - Install the bot from scratch, replace the files you backed up and run.

 #### Help!
 My music isn't working!